Louis-DR/OmniCores-BuildingBlocks/sources/data/controllers/lifo/lifo_controller.md

 The status flags are calculated based on the stack pointer value.
 The stack is full when the pointer equals the maximum depth.
 The stack is empty when the pointer equals zero.

-The **memory interface** provides a single-port access with enable, write enable, address, write data, and read data signals.
-The interface expects combinational reads from the memory, where the data at the address appears immediately on the read data output without additional latency.
+The **memory interface** uses a dual-port RAM with separate write and read ports.
+The write port is used for push operations, and the read port continuously reads from pointer - 1 to provide combinational access to the current top-of-stack value.
+The interface expects combinational reads from the memory, where the data at the read address appears immediately on the read data output without additional latency.

 ## Paths